nushell/nushell.github.io/book/dataframes.md

 sections of this page.

 > System Details: The benchmarks presented in this section were run using a
-> Macbook with a processor M1 and 32gb of ram
+> Macbook with a processor M1 pro and 32gb of ram
 >
 > All examples were run on Nushell version 0.93 using `nu_plugin_polars 0.93`